cnygaard/turbochat/README.md

 Run chat application
 --------------------
   cd chat
   mrt

-In your browser
+In your web browser
 ---------------
 connect to http://localhost:3000